-The initial drilling program at Kunene commenced in early October with one diamond rig deployed to the DOF Extension and a reverse circulation drill deployed to the Okanihova lineament targets.
-As of December 19, 2018 a total of 4,793 meters in 21 holes had been completed with results reported from the DOF East and Okanihova Central target areas (Company press release December 19, 2018 and Figure 7).
 Drilling at DOF East has confirmed the continuation of stratabound Co-Cu mineralization, similar to Celsius Resources' Opuwo Co-Cu-Zn deposit on to Namibia Critical Metals' land holdings (Table 1).
 In addition to the Co-Cu horizons, two vanadium-enriched horizons have been intersected within the same stratigraphic sequence.
+The DOF Extension was tested with 3 drill holes approximately 20 kilometers further along strike however the mineralized horizon was not intersected.